danchoi/soywiki/README.markdown

 another.
 Use SoyWiki with a large monitor, and you'll have your paper, essay, book, or screenplay written in no time.

-You don't need to shell out $$ for a tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing text and how liberating it is to be able to store your content in the non-proprietary, universal plain text format.
+You don't need to shell out $$ for a tools like [Scrivener][scriv] if you appreciate how much more powerful Vim is for editing and navigating text and how liberating it is to be able to store your content in the non-proprietary, universal plain-text format.
+Proprietary tools like Scrivener will come and go every few years, but the plain text file format and Vim are forever.

 SoyWiki is free and open source.

 [scriv]:http://www.literatureandlatte.com/scrivener.php